KenKundert/emborg/doc/configuring.rst

     manage_diffs_cmd = "gvim -f -c 'DirDiff {archive_path} {local_path}'"
     manage_diffs_cmd = "vdiff -g"

-which is generally not desired in this case.
-To avoid that the braces are doubled up to escape them.
-Alternatively you could simply list *manage_diffs_cmd* in the :ref:`do_not_expand` setting.

 The :ref:`compare command <compare>` mounts the remote archive, runs the specified command and then immediately unmounts the archive.
 As such, it is important that the command run in the foreground.
-By default, *gvim* runs in the foreground.
+By default, *gvim* runs in the background.
 You can tell this because if run directly in a shell, the shell immediately accepts new commands even though *gvim* is still active.
-To avoid this, the ``-f`` option is added to the *gvim* command line to indicate it should run in the background.
-Without this, you will see an error from fusermount indicating 'Device or resource busy'.
+To avoid this, the ``-f`` option is added to the *gvim* command line to indicate it should run in the foreground.
+Without this, you will see an error from *fusermount* indicating ‘Device or resource busy’.
 If you get this message, you will have to close the editor and manually un-mount the archive.